 Infliximab injection products are used to relieve the symptoms of certain autoimmune disorders (conditions in which the immune system attacks healthy parts of the body and causes pain, swelling, and damage) including:

-- psoriasis (a skin disease in which red, scaly patches form on some areas of the body) in adults when other treatments are less appropriate,
+- plaque psoriasis (a skin disease in which red, scaly patches form on some areas of the body) in adults when other treatments are less appropriate,

 - and psoriatic arthritis (a condition that causes joint pain and swelling and scales on the skin).